 The Pelvic floor is anatomically comprised of two distinct muscle sets, the Levator Ani group (pubococcygeus, iliococcygeus, and puborectalis), and the Coccygeus.
 In addition, the Obturator internus (which on that diagram above is the white, filmy muscles adjacent to the iliococcygeus), plays a substantial part in pelvic function, too.
 These muscles work in tandem to aid in all sorts of ambulation and bodily functions, relaxing and contracting as needed depending on the desired action.
 Like all muscles, they can be damaged, usually during events that cause substantial stretch trauma (such as childbirth), although repetitive stress to the muscles (such as with chronic cough) can cause injury over time, too.
 In addition, atrophy to the musculature can occur in patients with neurologic conditions, or in very sedentary individuals.

-The innervation (nerve supply) to the pelvic floor originates mainly from the sacrum.
+Innervation The innervation (nerve supply) to the pelvic floor originates mainly from the sacrum.
 Sacral nerves 2,3, and 4 form the pudendal nerve, which in turn descends through the pelvic floor, exiting through Alcock’s canal in the groin.
 It then branches into a clitoral branch, a perineal branch, and an anal branch, innervating those respective structures.
 Damage to the pudendal nerve typically occurs at the nerve root (in the sacrum), or where it traverses the pelvic floor.
 In both cases, trauma is often the cause of the nerve damage, be it from something like a fall, car wreck, or vaginal delivery.
 In addition, muscles spasms along the pelvic floor can entrap the pudendal nerve, which causes sharp, stinging pain in structures downstream from the entrapment.

 Treatment for pudendal nerve issues is tricky, and often involves multiple therapeutic modalities.
 Medication, nerve blocks, physical therapy, and behavioral therapy often work hand-in-hand, and with good care, significant improvement or resolution of symptoms can be achieved.
 Rarely is surgery indicated for pudendal nerve dysfunction.

+Vasculature The anterior division of the internal iliac artery provides the majority of the blood supply to the pelvic floor.
+That vessel has three “terminal” branches, the pudendal artery, the inferior gluteal artery, and the inferior vesicle artery, all of which distribute blood to various structures in the pelvis.
 As with nerves, damage to, or entrapment of, blood vessels cause downstream effects.
 If a vessels is mildly compromised, the muscles that it supplies will experience “ischemia,” or a decrease in oxygenate blood.
 This manifests as pain – often dull, or achy in quality.
 Peripheral blood vessels often try and compensate for this decreased blood flow by bringing more blood to the area, thus creating a reddened or “hyperemic” appearance.
 This explains why patients with vestibular pain secondary to pelvic floor spasms often have a very red, irritated looking vestibule.

 Treatment for vascular-relate pelvic floor disorders is based around restore normal blood flow.
 This can be accomplished by medications (blood thinners, antihypertensives, etc), physical therapy, or even surgery, especially if congenital malformations that affect the shape and flow of the pelvic vessels are present.

-I would be completely remiss if I did not talk about pelvic organ prolapse in a blog concerning the pelvic floor.
+Prolapse I would be completely remiss if I did not talk about pelvic organ prolapse in a blog concerning the pelvic floor.
 Pelvic organ prolapse is a condition in which the pelvic organs lay in an altered anatomic position secondary to deficiencies in support.
 There are four main types of pelvic organ prolapse: cystocele, rectocele, uterine prolapse, and vaginal vault prolapse.
 As each of these conditions warrants a blog itself, I’ll just go over the basics of each type.

 A bladder prolapse, or “cystocele,” is a condition in which the bladder falls into the anterior, or top, portion of the vagina and can protrude out of the vagina with increased intra-abdominal pressure (such as coughing or laughing).
 Symptoms of bladder prolapse include urinary incontinence, urinary hesitancy, or sensation of fullness in the pelvis.